yuuire/guide/docs/recommendations/index.md

 # Recommendations

-Welcome to the ultimate index of free and open source software.
-In this guide, a wide variety of browsers, applications, productivity tools, password managers, multi-factor authentication tools, and the like are chosen based on their user experience and privacy.
-Whether you are searching for the best anonymous operating systems, or perhaps the most robust alternative frontends and VPN services to secure your online accounts, the suggestions are there for you.
-Check out our our hand-picked selection of services and get the best out of your digital life, while keeping your private data secure and your peace of mind intact.
+Welcome to the ultimate guide to free and open source software.
+This guide selects a wide range of browsers, applications, productivity tools, password managers, multi-factor authentication tools and the like based on their user experience and privacy.
+Whether you are looking for the best anonymous operating systems, or perhaps the most robust alternative front-ends and VPN services to secure your online accounts, the suggestions are there for you.
+Check out our handpicked selection of services and get the most out of your digital life while keeping your private information secure and your peace of mind intact.

 ## Internet Browsing